BLACKADDER-VIII/Chess/README.md

 Installation:
 Any c++ compiler can be used to compile the files once downloaded.
 All the files should be kept in the same directory.

-The program is still incomplete: lacks the code for King's attribute and checkmate conditions.
+The program is still incomplete: lacks castling & promotion.
+En passant isnt fixed.
+Doesn't use a GUI.